isomerpages/mlaw-acd/index.md

           button: Learn More about Entity-Based Requirements
           url: /entity-based-requirements/
           image: /images//RA%20%26%20IPPC%20icon.png
-          alt: Understanding Entity-Based Requirements
+          alt: Fulfil Entity-Based Requirements
     - infopic:
-          title: Watch the videos prepared
+          title: Watch the guidance videos
           subtitle: " "
-          description: Understand the various reuqirements before you start your transaction.
+          description: Understand the requirements of a regulated dealer before you perform a transaction.
           button: Learn More from videos
           url: /guidance-videos-and-posters/#Videos%20and%20Posters
           image: /images/myPal.png
-          alt: How to use myPal for your business
+          alt: Watch the guidance videos
     - infopic:
           title: Learn from guidance paper
           subtitle: " "